unckless/RobUnckless_Lab_Notebook/about.md

 permalink: /about/
 ---

-I am the lam manager and research assistant for Hollie Putnam, Jonathan Puritz, and Carlos Prada at the University of Rhode Island.
+I am the Lab Manager and Research Assistant for Hollie Putnam, Jonathan Puritz, and Carlos Prada at the University of Rhode Island.
 This Open Lab Notebook is for all things Putnam Lab.